chunyuyuan/testing_hw/README.md

 *(Insert figure: original image, GT mask, predicted mask side by side), code can be refer to jupyter notebook*

-**Interpretation**: The semantic model accurately segments the majority of cells with clean boundaries.
-The predicted binary mask closely matches the ground truth, achieving 91.33 mIoU.
-Cell interiors are well-captured with minimal false positives in the background region.
+**Interpretation**: The semantic model successfully detects and segments the majority of cells.
+The predicted binary mask closely matches the ground truth overall.
+However, the cell boundaries are not sharply defined — edges appear blurred and some adjacent cells merge together.
+I attribute this primarily to the short training duration (5,000 iterations) and the aggressive downscaling of input images from 1600×1200 to a maximum of 384px, which causes fine boundary details to be lost during both training and inference.

 ### Visualization 2: Instance Segmentation — Prediction vs Ground Truth